ContrastingSounds/Looker-Custom-Vis/report_table/docs/Design Notes.md

 ### Tasks

-- Build a list of all columns in data
++ Build a list of all columns in data
-- Create a 'semi-flat table' i.e. array of row objects, each of which has an array of cell objects
++ Create a 'semi-flat table' i.e. array of row objects, each of which has an array of cell objects
-- Display that as a table
++ Display that as a table
 - Enrich the table object
-  - Add the total row
+  + Add the total row
-  - Add the subtotal rows
+  + Add the subtotal rows
-  - Have a single dimension column, appropriately indented for line items / subtotals / totals
+  + Have a single dimension column, appropriately indented for line items / subtotals / totals
-  - Have a single dimension column, appropriately bolded/capitalised for line items / subtotals / totals
+  + Have a single dimension column, appropriately bolded/capitalised for line items / subtotals / totals

-  - Colspans/multiple headers for pivots
+  + Colspans/multiple headers for pivots
+  - Option to put measure labels at top (with time periods grouped by measure)
+    - Method for sorting columns
+    – Column subtotals to require / not require specific grouping or ordering?
+    - Ensure subtotals are not generated for supermeasures
   - Option to put total at top or bottom
   - Option to put subtotals above or below rows
   - Ability to hide rows associated with a given subtotal